Skip to main content

 What is the difference between a SEPA Instant Credit Transfer and a SEPA Credit Transfer ?

 SEPA Credit Transfer is a standardised euro payment method used for transferring funds in euro between bank accounts within the SEPA zone and is processed on a same day or next day value basis depending on when the payment instruction has been received.
-See business days and cut-off times.
+For PTSB customers, please see our Business Times and Cut-off page for more details.

 SEPA Instant Credit Transfer is a euro payment method used for transferring funds to payment accounts within 10 seconds, every day of the year.